-In Cheshire we have a full time Senior Coroner and a full time Area Coroner.
+In Cheshire we have a full time Senior Coroner and an Area Coroner.
 The Area Coroner is the Senior Coroner’s deputy.
 Cheshire also has several Assistant Coroners who work in a part-time capacity.
 Area and Assistant Coroners are qualified in the same way as the Senior Coroner.
 They have the same authority as a Senior Coroner when dealing with deaths and hearing inquests.

 The role of the Coroner

 Coroners will investigate where a death was violent or unnatural, where the cause of death is unknown, where the deceased died in custody or otherwise in state detention or if the death requires investigation for some other reason.

 When a Coroner receives notification that a body is lying within their Coroner area they will carry out inquiries and investigations as appropriate.
 Coroners have power to have a body taken to the mortuary and to retain the body for so long as is required to carry out investigations.
 This can include authorising a post-mortem examination in order to find out what was the medical cause of death.

 The nature and extent of the Coroner’s investigations will vary depending upon the case.
 This may involve consulting with the doctor who last treated the person who has died; a post‑mortem examination may be needed; in some cases the Coroner will open an investigation or an inquest.

 The Coroner will always be mindful of funeral arrangements and will try to avoid interfering with these arrangements while making sure that all appropriate investigations are properly carried out.

 In Cheshire the Coroners are supported by a team of administrative staff as well as a team of Coroner’s Officers.
 The administrative staff are employed by the local authority; the Coroner’s Officers are employed by Cheshire Police.